The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 Finally, let's talk about your customer success stories.
 Potential clients want to get a feel for what it would look like to work with you and see outcomes that you have achieved.

-Make it a habit to ask your clients if you could write a blog post about their finished space and the project itself.
-Take pictures of the space before you start, and write about the pain point or the design challenge your client was facing, how he found you, and what you turned the space into.
-Feature (and link back to) the furniture designers that you used, the Houzz idea book that inspired you, and give credit where credit is due.
+Make it a habit to ask your clients if you have their permission to write a blog post about their finished space and the project itself.
+Take pictures of the space before you start, and write about the pain point or the design challenge your client was facing, how they found you, and what you turned the space into.
+Feature (and link back to) the furniture designers that you used and the Houzz idea book that inspired you, and give credit where credit is due.

 Add customer testimonials and reviews to let your customers tell their story in their own words.
 Better yet, create a customer journey video to tell the story visually and let the emotions come across.